ewinnington/wfRunnerCore/README.md

 Usage on the command line:

 dotnet wfRunnerCore.dll -r "Workflows\RunMe.xaml"

 dotnet wfRunnerCore.dll -r "Workflows\EchoWorkflowArgument.xaml" -a "Workflows\EchoWorkflowArgument.json"

 dotnet wfRunnerCore.dll -r "Workflows\IncrementInputToOutput.xaml" -a "Workflows\IncrementInputToOutput.json"

+Please note that the Arguments are parsed from a json file by Newtonsoft Json.net.
+Therefore, the InArguments should be adapted to the default data type.
+For example, an integer is parsed as a long (Int64) as an argument.

+License: MIT